 Shibuya is one terminus of the Tokyo Metro Ginza Line, the oldest subway in East Asia.
-Color-coded yellow, the Ginza Line goes right across the heart of central Tokyo from Shibuya through the eponymous Ginza shopping area then up to the rail hub of Ueno and on to the ancient temple district of Asakusa by the Sumida River.
+Color-coded orange, the Ginza Line goes right across the heart of central Tokyo from Shibuya through the eponymous Ginza shopping area then up to the rail hub of Ueno and on to the ancient temple district of Asakusa by the Sumida River.
 The Ginza Line originally opened at Asakusa in 1927.

 The first station of interest to travelers on the Ginza Line is Omotesando Station.
 It’s near the heart of one of Japan’s trendiest shopping boulevards, Omotesando, which is overflowing with luxury brand shops like Gucci, Burberry and Louis Vuitton.
 Omotesando Hills shopping mall and the Apple Store Omotesando are other retail magnets.
 To the northwest is Harajuku Station, Yoyogi Park and Meiji Jingu Shrine.
 The adjacent fashion neighborhood of Minami-Aoyama lies to the southeast of Omotesando Station.